codophilic/Learn-Java/OOPS.md

 Addition of 5.5 and 4.5 is 10.0
 ```

+- Method overloading is a technique, multiple methods in the same class can have the same name but different parameters.

 >[!NOTE]
 > - Overloading property is only associated with method and not with variables and classes